 Hal grew up in Atlanta and Mt.
 Lebanon, PA, a suburb of Pittsburgh.
 He received his A.B. degree from The University of North Carolina at Chapel Hill, then earned his J.D. from the Emory University School of Law, where he and our late partner Ed Mangiafico were classmates.

-Hal has over thirty-five years of experience in construction law and litigation, complex commercial/business law and litigation, and real estate law and litigation including ad valorem tax appeals and title claims.
+Hal has over forty years of experience in construction law and litigation, complex commercial/business law and litigation, and real estate law and litigation including ad valorem tax appeals and title claims.
 Additionally, he has a very active practice in alternative dispute resolution.

 Hal's construction law practice involves advising and representing clients in all phases of development and construction from project design through dispute resolution regarding all types of projects, including commercial high-rise office buildings, hospitals and medical office buildings, regional malls and shopping centers, heavy and highway construction, bridge construction, federal government construction and contracting, mass transit construction, condominiums, apartments and dormitories, hotels, industrial and manufacturing plants, fuel storage facilities, parking decks, churches, stadiums and schools and universities.
 He regularly represents owners, developers, design professionals (architects, engineers, interior designers and landscape architects), general contractors, program and construction managers, subcontractors, sureties, insurers, suppliers and materialmen.

 Hal is engaged in alternative dispute resolution as both an arbitrator and mediator.
-He has served as a neutral arbitrator for over thirty years.
+He has served as a neutral arbitrator for over thirty-five years.
 During that time, he has served in over 300 construction, commercial, real estate and environmental cases as a single arbitrator, panel member or panel chair.
-He has also served as a construction, real estate and commercial mediator for over fifteen years and has mediated hundreds of disputes.
+He has also served as a construction, real estate and commercial mediator for over twenty years and has mediated hundreds of disputes.
 Hal has also served as a court-appointed Special Master and Auditor, and a construction project neutral and evaluator.

 Hal is a Past Chair of the Atlanta Bar Association Construction Law Section, a Past Chair of the Atlanta Bar Association Dispute Resolution Section, and a Past Chair of the State Bar of Georgia Dispute Resolution Section.
 Hal has served on several occasions as the Chair of the Georgia State Bar's Annual Arbitration Institute and as Chair of the State Bar's Annual ADR Institute and Neutrals' Conference in Atlanta.
 He is a member of the Atlanta International Arbitration Society and serves on its International Mediation Committee.